pingidentity/terraform-provider-pingone/docs/resources/environment.md

 $ terraform import pingone_environment.example <environment_id>
 ```

-~> The following import command is supported for backward capability with previous provider versions, but importing with the use of a `population_id` is now deprecated and will be removed in the next major release of the provider.
-Users should prefer to use the `pingone_population_default` resource.
+~> The following import command is supported for backward capability with previous provider versions or where a default population doesn't exist in the environment.
 The following example associates the defined population as the default population in the resource.
 Once imported, the `environment_id` of the import command will be stored in the `id` attribute of the environment resource, and the `population_id` stored in the `default_population_id` attribute of the environment resource.

 ```shell
 $ terraform import pingone_environment.example <environment_id>/<population_id>